What Are The Nutrients To Increase Testosterone?

 Magnesium

 Magnesium is an essential mineral our bodies need to help with muscles and nerves, making energy and strong bones.
+It has over 3500 functions in the body!
 It also seems to be good for testosterone, which is a particular hormone in our bodies.
 Here’s how magnesium does its magic:

 Zinc